yashrb24/popl-project/README.md

 ### 2. Software Architecture:

 - **Architecture Overview:**
-  - Kani Rust Verifier: simple linked list in rust to check for null pointer dereferences
+  - Kani Rust Verifier: simple linked list in Rust to check for null pointer dereferences
   - KLEE: custom_malloc code to check for memory_out_of_bounds errors.
-There is also a hybrid code that consists of the linked_list implemented in Rust and append function implemented in C which is called in the rust code through FFI
+There is also a hybrid code that consists of the linked_list implemented in Rust and the append function implemented in C, which is called in the Rust code through FFI

 ### 3. POPL Aspects:
-- **Memory Safety** : We try to take advantage Rust's ownership, borrowing and lifetime system to ensure memory safety in the ported codebase, thereby mitigating common memory-related pitfalls like null pointer dereferencing and memory leaks which are usually problems in a pure C codebase.
-In our examples we use a linked list implemented in Rust to take advantage of its memory safety guarantees.
+- **Memory Safety**: We try to take advantage of Rust's ownership, borrowing and lifetime system to ensure memory safety in the ported codebase, thereby mitigating common memory-related pitfalls like null pointer dereferencing and memory leaks, which are usually problems in a pure C codebase.
+Our examples use a linked list implemented in Rust to take advantage of its memory safety guarantees.
-- **Symbolic Execution** : We use KLEE which is an LLVM based symbolic execution engine to test the C code for memory out of bounds errors.
+- **Symbolic Execution**: We use KLEE, an LLVM-based symbolic execution engine, to test the C code for memory out-of-bounds errors.
 We use the functions `klee_make_symbolic` and `klee_assume` to create symbolic data and to assume certain conditions on the symbolic data to guide the symbolic execution.
-We are also using klee_check_memory_access to specifically check for memory out of bounds errors.
+We are also using klee_check_memory_access to check for memory out-of-bounds errors.
-- **Model Checking** : We are using Kani which is a model checker for Rust to check for null pointer dereferences in the Rust code.
+- **Model Checking**: We are using Kani, a model checker for Rust, to check for null pointer dereferences in the Rust code.
 Kani specializes in checking memory unsafe Rust code.
-This is important for us since we are trying to port C code to Rust and we want to ensure that the Rust code which includes `unsafe` blocks is memory safe.
+This is important for us since we are trying to port C code to Rust, and we want to ensure that the Rust code, which includes `unsafe` blocks, is memory-safe.
-- **Hybrid Linking** : We are using FFI to link the Rust code with the C code.
-We are using the `#[no_mangle]` attribute to ensure that the function name is not mangled by the compiler.
-We are also using the `extern` keyword to indicate that the function is implemented outside of Rust.
+- **Hybrid Linking**: We use FFI to link the Rust code with the C code.
+We use the `#[no_mangle]` attribute to ensure the compiler does not mangle the function name.
+We also use the `extern` keyword to indicate that the function is implemented outside of Rust.
-- **Choice of Programming Paradigms** :  Implementation of a certain functionality in Rust or C/C++ is decided based on the programming paradigm that is best suited for the task.
-Each programming language has its pros and cons and in our use case Rust offers memory safety but many codebases have not been converted to Rust which will take a lot of time and require a lot of testing to ensure that the functionality is preserved.
-C on the other hand is widely used in many codebases and is a low level language which is not memory safe.
+- **Choice of Programming Paradigms**:  Implementation of a certain functionality in Rust or C/C++ is decided based on the programming paradigm that is best suited for the task.
+Each programming language has pros and cons; in our use case, Rust offers memory safety.
+Still, many codebases have not been converted to Rust, which will take a lot of time and require a lot of testing to ensure that the functionality is preserved.
+On the other hand, C is widely used in many codebases and is a low-level language that is not memory-safe.
-- **Data Structures** : In our examples we are testing it on a linked list implementation which we have written in Rust.
-In many codebases data structures are crucial to the code and are often included in header files which are written in C which is the parent language here.
-We try to include the Rust implemented linked list inside the C code to test whether we can use data structures implemented in Rust in C codebases.
+- **Data Structures**: In our examples, we are testing it on a linked list implementation, which we have written in Rust.
+In many codebases, data structures are crucial to the code and are often included in header files written in C, the parent language here.
+We should include the Rust-implemented linked list inside the C code to test whether we can use data structures implemented in Rust in C codebases.
-- **Object-Oriented Programming Principles** : We have implemented a linked list according to the object oriented programming principles in Rust.
+- **Object-Oriented Programming Principles**: We have implemented a linked list according to the object-oriented programming principles in Rust.
 We have used structs to encapsulate the data and functions to operate on the data.
 We have also used the `impl` keyword to implement the functions.

 ### 4. Results and Testing: